privacyguides/privacyguides.org/docs/browsers.en.md

 While synchronization of Safari History, Tab Groups, and iCloud Tabs uses E2EE, bookmarks sync does [not](https://support.apple.com/en-us/HT202303); they are only encrypted in transit and stored in an encrypted format on Apple's servers.
 Apple may be able to decrypt and access them.

 If you use iCloud, we also recommend checking to ensure Safari's default download location is set to locally on your device.
-This option can be found in *General* (⚙️ Settings → Safari → General → Downloads).
+This option can be found in *General* (:gear: Settings → Safari → General → Downloads).

 #### Extensions